contactandyc/mnist-chatgpt/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`go` a go version of `file_reader`<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`psuedocode` a non-running psuedocode version of `file_reader`<br/>
 `2_reading_mnist_images` shows how to use ChatGPT to generate a program to read the mnist image data and print it to the screen.</br>
+`3_load_train_test` create a structure which combines the images and the labels for training and testing.<br/>
+`4_one_hot_encoding` creates a function to convert the binary 0 to 9 to an array of floats using one hot encoding method.<br/>

 ## details...